Our lines are currently open,

 Some format issues arise repeatedly, often without drivers realising they are non-compliant:

-• altering spacing to create words or names
+• Altering spacing to create words or names

-• using decorative or non-standard fonts
+• Using decorative or non-standard fonts

-• fitting plates without BS AU 145e markings
+• Fitting plates without BS AU 145e markings

 These changes are usually aesthetic in intent but can render a plate illegal.